ssecv/CoLA/README.md

 ## File Structure
+This repository is organized into two primary directories to accommodate both **PyTorch** and **MindSpore** codebases, ensuring compatibility and ease of use across different deep learning frameworks.
+Each directory mirrors the following structure:
 - `options.py`: Configuration file where all the settings for training and testing are modified.
 - `ResNet.py`: Contains ResNet-related backbone models and configurations.
 - `test.py`: The script used for testing the models.